Design Tokens Resolver Module

 Name Type Required Description

-name string An optional identifier for this set.
+name string Optional human-readable name for this set.

 Name Type Required Description